Learn about many of the available medications in our database.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important this medication be given exactly as recommended by your doctor.
-If your child misses an appointment to receive the meningococcal vaccine, contact your doctor as soon as possible to reschedule your appointment.
+If you or your child misses an appointment to receive the meningococcal vaccine, contact your doctor as soon as possible to reschedule your appointment.

 Store this medication in the refrigerator.
 Do not let it freeze.
 Protect it from light by keeping it in the original packaging.
 Keep it out of the reach of children.